 - Commercializing Science: Field Course (at HBS)

 - Educational Innovation and Social Entrepreneurship in Comparative Perspective (at HGSE)

-- Entrepreneurship in the Private and Social Sectors (at HKS)
+- Entrepreneurship and Innovation in the Private and Social Sectors (at HKS)

 - Innovation in Business, Energy, and Environment: Field Project (at HBS)

 - Philanthropy and Public Problem Solving (at HKS)